trajano/expo-experiments/README.md

 - [Turbo](https://turbo.build/): Used primarily for implementing the `dev` task in the root package, eliminating the need to open multiple terminal windows to start tasks individually.
 - [Docker](https://www.docker.com/) is used to run the expo prebuild and the Android build within Docker.
 Only Android will be built as xcodebuild does not work inside a Docker container.
 - [commitlint](https://commitlint.js.org/) for being masochistic.
+- [Storybook](): for prototyping components, since my-app isn't really a full app it's just merged in.
+It may change in the future to be a separate app named `my-storybook` to separate the app from the storybook

 ## Dropped Tooling